neuro4ml/neuro4ml.github.io/Week_8/2-Computing.md

 :width: 200px
 ```

-{abbr}`FPGAs(Field programmable gate arrays)` are a first step towards full customisation.
+FPGAs are a first step towards full customisation.
 They allow for partial configuration of the hardware.
 They’re a bit less flexible than a CPU but can also be more efficient in terms of speed and power.

 Finally, you can go all the way to fully customised chips.
 These are the least flexible and the most expensive to develop, but can be much more efficient.
 And of course there are also hybrid approaches that combine these elements in different ways.